bee-the-rai/mov_com/README.md

-# mov_com
+# 🎬  Mov Com
-A Movie Streaming Site
+A Movie Streaming Site by Sabina Rai (2023)

-# ABOUT
+## ⚡️ About:
-# Hi there!
-My name is Sabina Rai.
-I have a strong background in visual communication and design and have recently taken on my journey in front-end development.
+Hi there!
+My name is `Sabina Rai.` I have a strong background in visual communication and design and have recently taken on my journey in front-end development.

-## This is my first project fully built by myself to showcase the skills I have learnt.
+This is my first project `fully built by myself` to showcase the skills I have learnt.

-## See below the details of my process and progress - I hope you enjoy it!
+See below the details of my process and progress - enjoy!

-# PROJECT INTRO // DESCRIPTION
+## 📝 Project Info & Description:
-## I thought about making a movie streaming site after using Disney + for the first time a few months ago.
-Despite being one of the most popular streaming sites there were elements I felt were wrong and even missing from the UX and UI.
-Comparing to Netflix, which has many more years on Disney + (Netflix lanuched in 2007, a whole 12 years before Disney +'s soft launch in Sept 2019 and hard launch in Nov 2019), I was still unimpressed by Disney's platform.
-One (of many) noticeable flaws is there is no "previous episode" navigation when watching a series.
-Instead a user would have to skip to the end of the current episode and go back to "view series info" to navigate to a previous episode..
-Since noticing something so basic missing I began to notice more issues, which led me to creating Mov Com.
+I thought about making a movie streaming site after using `Disney+` for the first time a few months ago.
+Despite being one of the most popular streaming sites there were elements I felt were wrong and even missing from the `UX and UI.` Comparing to `Netflix,` which does have many more years on Disney+ (Netflix lanuched in 2007, a whole 12 years before Disney+'s launch in 2019), I was still unimpressed by Disney's UX.

+One (of many) flaws is there is no "previous episode" navigation when watching a series.
+Instead a user must skip to the end of the current episode to the credit page and then go back to "view series info" to order to navigate to a previous episode..
+Noticing a basic element such as this missing it inspired my enthusiasm to create this mini project; `Mov Com.`

-## Mov Com is not intended to be fully functional, but a demonstration of what I feel is vital in providing a good user experience.
-More importantly my UI design style is very striped back, clean and simple, and it was important to me that this project reflects that as well.
+`Please note:` Mov Com is not intended to be fully functional, but a demonstration of what I have recently learned and what I feel provides good user experience.

-# AIMS // GOALS
+## 🎯 Project Aim:

-## Create a simple movie streaming platform combining minimal design with streamlined functionality.
+* Build a simple movie streaming platform combining minimal design with `streamlined functionality.`

+* Focus on creating a clean and `minimal interface.`

+* Demonstrate my `new skills!`

+## 🚀 Process Breakdown:

+* Rough hand drawn wireframes to explore general layout.
+* Use Miro App to fine tune wireframes
+* Use Figma to build low fidelity prototype
+* Use Figma to build hi fidelity prototypes of core elements
+* Use Figma code inspector to gather CSS style info
+* Use Figma code inspector to gather grids, guides & measurements.
+* Prepare images & text content
+* Organize all files ready for development

+# ✨Thanks for viewing!✨
+Thank you for stopping by, see below for ways you can get in contact for collaborations or if you just want to be nosy!

-##
+## 🤝 Contact & Socials

+For my general work: `sabinarai.oi`

+🧑‍💻 For `development` projects then you can find me on Github and Stackoverflow!

+* GitHub: `bee-the-rai`
+* Stackoverflow: `Sabina Rai`

-## If you are interested in seeing my UX/UI work have a look at my Instagram and Behance profiles!
+💻 For `design` projects have a look at my Instagram and Behance profiles!

-## Instagram: beejanerai
+* Instagram: `@beejanerai`
-## Behance: Sabina Rai
+* Behance: `Sabina Rai`